PecanProject/betydbdoc-dataentry/bulk_upload.md

     `yields` table will use the empty string as the value for the `notes` column.

+4. Entities

+    Entities are a way of grouping related traits.
+For example, trait measurements made at the same time on the same plant group, plant, or plant part are intrinsically related.
+To show this in the database, they may be given a common value for the `entity_id` attribute.

+    The Bulk Upload Wizard handles entities as follows:

+    a.
+The data file is for yields.
+In this case, no entities are created, and all yield rows created will have NULL as their `entity_id` attribute.

+    a.
+The data file is for traits and has no "entity" column but has at least two trait-variable columns.
+In this case, what happens for a given row will depend on whether that row has any non-blank trait-variable column values.

+        i.
+If the row has at least one non-empty trait-variable column value, a new, anonymous entity will be created and each trait created for the row will be assigned the new entity.

+        i.
+If all trait-variable column values in the row are blank, no entities or traits are created for that row.

+    a.
+The data file is for traits, has no "entity" column, and has only one trait-variable column.
+In this case, no entities are created, and all trait rows created will have NULL as their `entity_id` attribute.

+    a.
+The data file is for traits and _does_ have an "entity" column.
+In this case, what happens for a given row will depend on whether the "entity" column and the trait-variable columns are blank.

+        i.
+If the "entity" column is not blank and the name given there matches the name of an existing entity, the new traits created for the row will be assigned to that entity.

+        i.
+If the "entity" column is not blank but does not match the name of any existing entity, and if at least one trait-variable column value is non-blank, a new entity will be created whose name is the value specified in the "entity" column, and new traits created for the row will be assigned to this new entity.

+        i.
+If the "entity" column is not blank but all trait-variable column values _are_ blank, no new entity will be created whether or not the value in the "entity" column matches the name of an existing entity.

+        i.
+Rows in which the "entity" column is blank are treated as in the case that the entity column does not exist: that is, anonymous entities are only created if there are at least two trait-variable columns and then only for rows for which at least one trait-variable column value is non-blank.

 [^ignoring_columns]: If such information is already included in the data set and you want to keep such columns for purely informational purposes, the string